ibm-cloud-docs/dns/dns-records-overview.md

 **Host field:** The host name for that particular CNAME record.
 The host name should be what precedes the .domain.com in your FQDN.
 For instance, on www.domain.com, “www” is the host (without the quotation marks).
 Whatever is listed here, the lookup will automatically append “.domain.com” to the query.
 A blank "A record" (_domain.com_ rather than _host.domain.com_) is created by putting a ‘@’ sign in the host name field.

 **Points to field:** The name that the record points to. _This field must be a domain name, and not an IP address._ The domain name must also end with a dot.
-Otherwise, the domain record will wrap down when queried to the next period in the zone file.
+Otherwise, when queried, the domain record will continue until it finds the next dot in the zone file.

 ## The `MX` section: